jundalisay/sp/content/en/research/yogananda/autobiography/chapter-41.md

+---
-CHAPTER: 41 An Idyl In South India
+title: "An Idyl In South India"
+heading: Chapter 41
+description: ""
+c: "indigo"
+author: "Yogananda"
+weight: 346
+---

 “You are the first Westerner, Dick, ever to enter that shrine.
 Many others have tried in vain.”